Stefan Salvatore

-Stefan Salvatore is a fictional character and one of the two main protagonists from L. J. Smith's novel series The Vampire Diaries.
+Stefan Salvatore, referred to in books as Stefano Salvatore, is a fictional character and one of the two main protagonists from L. J. Smith's novel series The Vampire Diaries.
 He is portrayed by Paul Wesley in the television series CW's The Vampire Diaries and The Originals.
 Stefan grew up in the town of Mystic Falls, Virginia.
-He grew up next to his brother, Damon Salvatore, his father, Giuseppe Salvatore and at the start of his life grew up with his mother, Lillian Salvatore before she died from consumption when Stefan was just 10 years old.
+He grew up next to his brother, Damon Salvatore, his father, Giuseppe Salvatore and at the start of his life grew up with his mother, Lillian Salvatore before supposedly dying of consumption, later revealing that she faked her own death and lived as a vampire in secret.
 As Stefan grew up, he was known as the good child in the family, unlike his brother, Damon Salvatore, who had a knack for trouble.
 As Stefan and Damon grew up, both boys grew to not like their father because of his abusive ways.
 Damon Salvatore joined the army, and Stefan was left to live with his father for a couple of months.
-Once Damon came back, the two were turned into vampires in 1864, in the town of Mystic Falls at the age of 17, by Katerina Petrova, who both brothers loved immensely.
+Once Damon came back, the two were turned into vampires in 1864, in the town of Mystic Falls (Stefan being 17-years-old), by Katerina Petrova, who both brothers loved immensely.

 Casting and reception

 On March 27, 2009, The Hollywood Reporter announced that Paul Wesley had joined the cast of The Vampire Diaries as Stefan.
 He was the last main cast member whose casting was announced.
+Before Wesley's casting, Sebastian Stan auditioned for the role, but backed out due to his commitments to Kings, and Nathaniel Buzokilc and Steven Strait were considered.
 Wesley has become popular with viewers.
 Carina MacKenzie of the Los Angeles Times noted that he spent "10 years as a successful but under-the-radar TV actor" but shortly after the show premiered, he was "everywhere".
 MacKenzie wrote: "Last summer his face was on more than 30 "Vampire Diaries" posters at the Century City/Westfield mall alone, not to mention billboards over seemingly every major boulevard in Hollywood".
 In November 2011, Wesley's ex-wife Torrey DeVitto joined the cast of The Vampire Diaries in the recurring role of Dr. Meredith Fell, who is "intrigued by" Alaric Saltzman (Matt Davis).

 Development

 Characterization

-Stefan was described as a "beautiful young man" who turns out to be a Vampire 162 years old, who develops a "strong connection" with "tragic heroine" Elena Gilbert (Nina Dobrev).
+Stefan was described as a "beautiful young man" who turns out to be a 162 years old Vampire, who develops a "strong connection" with "tragic heroine" Elena Gilbert (Nina Dobrev).
 Wesley described the young Stefan as "naive and willing to ride whatever wave life threw" him, because he was "easily manipulated" and "innocent" with a "beautiful young soul".
 However, Stefan at the age of 160 years has more wisdom in him.
 Stefan consumes animal blood, refusing to kill humans due to the guilt that he killed his own father.
 Damon on the other hand, does feed on humans.

-Paul Wesley has remained close friends with his co-stars Dobrev and Somerhalder, with the latter he now business partners with.
+Paul Wesley has remained close friends with his co-stars Dobrev and Somerhalder, and is business partners with the latter.